+- Aldosterone receptor antagonitsts

+- Spironolactone

+- Eplerenone

+- newer, similar action but has less endocrine effects

+- MOA of spironolactone:

-- Aldosterone receptor antagonitsts - Spironolactone - Eplerenone (newer, similar action but has less endocrine effects than spironolactone) - Mechanism of action of spironolactone: Aldosterone receptor antagonist.
-The spironolactone-receptor complex is inactive.
-It inhibits the translocation of the receptor into the nucleus, so it does not bind to DNA and fail to produce the mediator proteins that stimulate Na/K exchange.
-Na reabsorption is inhibited and therefore K and H secretion are also inhibited
+- Aldosterone receptor antagonist.

+- The spironolactone-receptor complex is inactive.

+- It inhibits the translocation of the receptor into the nucleus, so it does not bind to DNA and fail to produce the mediator proteins that stimulate Na/K exchange.

+- Na reabsorption is inhibited and therefore K and H secretion are also inhibited